mrmilohd/pixel-play-26/README.md

 A reconstruction-based model that learns normal **appearance and motion** from short video clips.

 - **Input:** 16 consecutive frames stacked as spatio-temporal cuboids
+- **Augmentations:** Using a customized noise function to simulate corrupted inputs
+  - Uniform noise in `[-0.1373, 0.1373]` with 40% probability
 - **Architecture:**
   - Encoder: 4 convolution blocks (64 → 128 → 256 → 512)
   - Decoder: Symmetric transposed convolutions